pka/qgpkg/owc_geopackage_extension.md

 ## Introduction

-Goal: Store context of a mapping project including styling and resources in a single GeoPackage file.
+The main goal of the extension is to store context and styling of a mapping project as part of a GeoPackage file containing the data it refers to.
+The extension aims at similar use cases as presented in (The USGS GeoPackage Styling Experiment in Testbed 12)(http://docs.opengeospatial.org/per/16-037.html), however the approach is a bit different.

-Approach: introducing an OWS-context that defines a set of layers on a set of data tables using certain styles.
-Any data table can be referenced by the OWS context multiple times, table ows_style and ows_style-reference define which styles are available for that layer.
-Resources from ows_resources can be referenced to from metadata, styles and context, to enable inclusion of images, pdf, etc.
+Approach: Table owc_context stores one or multiple OWS Context files that defines a set of layers on a set of data tables using certain styles.
+Any data table or style can be referenced by a layer in an OWS Context multiple times.
+Table owc_style  defines which styles are available.
+Resources from owc_resources can be referenced from metadata, styles or context, to enable inclusion of images, pdf, fonts etc.

-OWS-context 1.0 defines the capability to reference layers from OWS services and certain filetypes (gml/kml).
-In this scenario we introduce the capability to reference tables local to the Geopackage.
+[OWS Context](http://www.owscontext.org/) 1.0 defines the capability to reference layers from OWS services and certain filetypes (gml/kml).
+In this extension we introduce the capability in OWS context to reference tables local to the Geopackage.

-The ows-context specification is extended with an `offeringtype="gpkg"` and OWS-context is extended to support referencing resources local to the Geopackage by using `#table={table}[&{fieldname}={value}]`.
+The OWS Context specification is extended with an `offeringtype="gpkg"` and OWS-context is extended to support referencing resources local to the Geopackage by using `#table={table}[&{fieldname}={value}]`.

 ```xml
 <owc:offering code="http://www.opengis.net/spec/owc-atom/1.0/req/gpkg">